reduxjs/redux/docs/tutorials/fundamentals/part-7-standard-patterns.md

 - **Memoized selectors help improve Redux app performance**
   - Reselect has a `createSelector` API that generates memoized selectors
   - Memoized selectors return the same result reference if given the same inputs
+- - **Request status should be stored as an enum, not booleans**
+  - Using enums like `'idle'` and `'loading'` helps track status consistently
 - **Normalized state makes it easier to find items by ID**
   - Normalized data is stored in objects instead of arrays, with item IDs as keys
-- **Request status should be stored as an enum, not booleans**
-  - Using enums like `'idle' | 'loading'` helps track status consistently
 - **Thunks can return promises from `dispatch`**
   - Components can wait for async thunks to complete, then do more work